omnect/omnect-device-service/README.md

 ### iot-hub-device-update user consent

-On omnect linux [iot-hub-device-update](https://github.com/Azure/iot-hub-device-update) service is used for device firmware update.
+omnect os uses [iot-hub-device-update](https://github.com/Azure/iot-hub-device-update) service is used for device firmware update.
 The service is extended by a "user consent" [content handler](https://github.com/Azure/iot-hub-device-update/blob/main/docs/agent-reference/how-to-implement-custom-update-handler.md), which allows the user to individually approve a new device update for his IoT device.

 The module itself does not perform a user consent.
 It serves as an interface between the cloud and the content handler in [omnect yocto image](https://github.com/omnect/meta-omnect).